Rouitne Blood test /

 Diagnosis of disease– Finding the source of symptoms such as weakness, exhaustion, and fever might be assisted by a complete blood count.
 Additionally, it can help in determining what is causing any bleeding, bruising, or discomfort.

-Health condition assessment– Monitoring conditions that alter blood cell counts can be aided by full blood count.
+Health condition assessment– Monitoring conditions that alter blood cell counts can be aided by a full blood count.

 Success medical treatment– A complete blood count can be used to monitor the effects of radiation and medications that alter blood cell counts.